pivotal-cf/pcf-release-notes/p1-v1.3/opsmanager_rn_1_3.md

 ## Bug fixes

-* logs can be downloaded
+* Logs can be downloaded.
-* NFS server manifest corrections
+* NFS server manifest corrections.
-* collection subfields can be optional
+* Collection subfields can be optional.
-* resource pools are optional
+* Resource pools are optional.
-* integers and booleans in collections work properly
+* Integers and booleans in collections work properly.
-* multi-select in collections work properly
+* Multi-select in collections work properly.
-* configuring products before Director works properly
+* Configuring products before Director works properly.
-* saving forms dims entire page rather than top 3/4
+* Saving forms dims entire page rather than top 3/4.
-* secrets will not be confused with scientific notation (java yaml problem)
+* Secrets will not be confused with scientific notation (Java YAML problem).
-* clusters and resource pools are verified before installation
+* Clusters and resource pools are verified before installation.
-* networks are verified before installation
+* Networks are verified before installation.
-* configured status for products works properly
+* Configured status for products works properly.
-* dynamic IP allocation works properly
+* Dynamic IP allocation works properly.